LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 ## 😕 Wait, what?

-Lets start by understanding how this works.
+Let's start by understanding how this works.

 The important thing to note when using `.delegatecall()` is that the context the original contract is passed to the target, and all state changes in the target contract reflect on the original contract's state and not on the target contract's state even though the function is being executed on the target contract.